Zhindonm/osint_checker/README.md

  Make sure you replace **foo** and **bar** with the correct names.
 Do not use spaces in the names unless you are more familiar with the command line.

+ When you shutdown your vm I suggest saving the state of the machine instead of anything else so you can access it later faster.